-10. Preferred Stock, Series A, B, and C
+8. Preferred Stock, Series A, B and C

 In October 2008, Congress passed the Emergency Economic Stabilization Act of 2008 (EESA).
 One of the provisions resulting from the Act was the Treasury Capital Purchase Program (CPP) which provides direct equity investment of perpetual preferred stock by the U.S. Treasury in qualified financial institutions.
-In January 2009, the Company, pursuant to the CPP implemented under the EESA, issued and sold to the Treasury 10,000 shares of the Company's Cumulative Perpetual Preferred Stock, Series A, together with a warrant to purchase 500 shares of the Company's Cumulative Perpetual Preferred Stock, Series B, for an aggregate purchase price of \$10 million in cash.
-The warrant has a ten-year term and was immediately exercised upon its issuance at the exercise price of \$0.01 per share.
+In January 2009, the Company, pursuant to the CPP implemented under the EESA, issued and sold to the Treasury 10,000 shares of the Company's Cumulative Perpetual Preferred Stock, Series A, together with a warrant to purchase 500 shares of the Company's Cumulative Perpetual Preferred Stock, Series B, for an aggregate purchase price of \$10,000,000 in cash.
+The warrant had a ten-year term and was immediately exercised upon its issuance at the exercise price of \$0.01 per share.

-The Series A Preferred Stock qualifies as Tier 1 capital and pays cumulative dividends at a rate of 5% per annum for the first five years, and 9% per annum thereafter.
-The Series B Preferred Stock also qualifies as Tier 1 capital and pays cumulative dividends at a rate of 9% per annum.
+The Series A Preferred Stock qualified as Tier 1 capital and paid cumulative dividends at a rate of 5% per annum for the first five years, and 9% per annum thereafter.
+The Series B Preferred Stock also qualified as Tier 1 capital and paid cumulative dividends at a rate of 9% per annum.
 The Series A and B Preferred Stock could have been redeemed by the Company at any time, subject to approval of the Federal Reserve.
-Any redemption of the Series A and B Preferred Stock was to be at the per share liquidation amount of \$1,000 per share, plus any accrued and unpaid dividends.